anisbsalah/AArch/README.md

-# All Arch Linux based
+# All Arch Linux based Distros